alexpaul/Algorithms-and-Pseudocode/README.md

 #### Example: How to Make a Cake

-In the example below for making a cake, the algorithm wouuld be a series of steps as listed.
+In the example below for making a cake, the algorithm would be a series of steps as listed.

 Step 1: Choose a Recipe
 Step 2: Choose the Right Baking Pans